 Cheryl Kelly is currently a high school math teacher.
 She has taught at the high school level for over 12 years, and before that she taught 8 years at the middle school level.
 She received a full scholarship to Wayne State University and received a Bachelor’s of Science degree in Mathematics Education, and also a Master’s degree in Instructional Technology.
 She has taught a variety of math courses and an ACT prep course.
 She tutors students during an after-school program at her school.
 She has helped create curriculum and played an active role in her school district’s school improvement team.
 She enjoys coaching boys varsity tennis, golfing, and raising money for cancer research by running half-marathons.
 Throughout her years of teaching, she has learned many techniques to help students understand mathematics.
 She encourages students to think for themselves and find their own strategies to solve problems.
 She is looking forward to helping your student be successful in math!

 Susan Bishop-Crowley is a tutor who works with students in ACT/SAT Prep and Spanish at Keller Clinic.
 Susan is a graduate of the University of Michigan, Ann Arbor campus and is an avid fan of all things maize and blue.
 She has been working with businesses and families from Spain, Mexico, Michigan, Laredo TX and San Diego, CA for over 20 years.
-At Keller, Sra.
-Susan offers her students a variety of approaches to enhance grammar and language retention, while promoting the appreciation of hispanic cultures.
-When she is not tutoring, Susan enjoys spending time with her family and friends, reading, healthy-gourmet cooking, gardening and creating art.
+At Keller, Susan offers her students a variety of approaches to enhance grammar and language retention, while promoting the appreciation of hispanic cultures.
+When she is not tutoring, Susan enjoys spending time with her family and friends, training her doggie, Pepper, healthy-gourmet cooking, gardening and creating art.

 Rita Gorial, B.A.